- Oops!Something went wrong.Please try again later.

 'Coming along, folks ... coming along!
 New with real representation today ...
 I feel GRATITUDE and BLESSED !!!!
 Thank you to my fans who are supporting me ...
 You have no idea what it means to me be supported by such awesome fans !!!! ... #FreeBritney'

-On June 30, a judge denied Britney's request for her father, Jamie to be removed as her conservator.
+Previously, on June 30, a judge denied Britney's request for her father, Jamie to be removed as her conservator.

 According to the BBC, the denial was in direct response to Britney asking the courts for her father to be removed back in November (which you can read more about below).
-It is not a response to the headline hitting testimony the pop star delivered to a court last week, in which she claimed aspects of her life, from her career to her reproductive choices, were out of her control.
+It is not a response to the headline hitting testimony the pop star delivered to a court the week before, in which she claimed aspects of her life, from her career to her reproductive choices, were out of her control.
 In order for the court to address that testimony, she would need to file a formal petition to fully terminate the conservatorship.

 Britney is now believed to be estranged from her father, according to the New York Times.
 In an earlier court hearing in November, Britney claimed she was 'afraid' of her father and that she will not perform while he maintains control over her finances.
 According to the BBC, following the ruling, Britney's lawyer said it was 'no secret' she didn't want her father to be a co-conservator, but she understood that removing him altogether was a 'separate issue'.
 Lawyers for Jamie also issued a statement after the hearing, saying: 'My client looks forward to working with Bessemer to continue an investment strategy in the best interests of his daughter.'

-Confidential records reportedly obtained by The New York Times reveal that the 39-year-old expressed 'serious opposition to the conservatorship earlier and more often than had previously been known' and that it has 'restricted everything from whom she dated to the colour of her kitchen cabinets'.
+Confidential records reportedly obtained by The New York Times revealed that the 39-year-old expressed 'serious opposition to the conservatorship earlier and more often than had previously been known' and that it has 'restricted everything from whom she dated to the colour of her kitchen cabinets'.
 'She articulated she feels the conservatorship has become an oppressive and controlling tool against her,' a court investigator wrote in a 2016 report.
 According to the investigator’s account of the conversation, Spears said the system had 'too much control'.

 'She is "sick of being taken advantage of" and she said she is the one working and earning her money but everyone around her is on her payroll,' the investigator wrote, according to the NYT.